oc-2/python-app/README.md

 Copyright (c) 2025 oc-2

-This software is released under the terms of the MIT License.
+This software is released under the terms of the BSD License.
 See the [LICENSE](LICENSE) file for further information.